joseph-simutis/card-drawer/README.md

 # card-drawer
-A Kotlin application that creates a deck of cards.
+A Kotlin application that draws from a deck of cards.